On approximations of Feynman path integrals: 2 Definitions and the main theorem

 So one can think the sequence $((p^{k}_{j})_{j\le n^{*}(k)})_{k<\o}$ as an approximation of the path $p$ in the strong sense that it does not only approximate the path itself in the geometric sense but it approximates also the action of the path.
 However, the problem here is that this (or variations of this) do not live in the ultraproduct.
 We will return to this later.

-{\bf Proof of Remark 4}.
-Since $f_{v}$ is continous, $f_{v}\circ p$ is Riemann integrable, and thus Lagrangian is also Riemann integrable and since is a value $\dot{p}^{2}$ gets at some time in $[(j-1)t/n^{*},jt/n^{*}[$ (by the mean value theorem), the action is the limit of
+{\bf Proof of Remark 3}.
+Since $f_{v}$, $p$ and $\dot{p}$ are continuous, Lagrangian is Riemann integrable and since is a value $\dot{p}^{2}$ gets at some time in $[(j-1)t/n^{*},jt/n^{*}[$ (by the mean value theorem), the action is the limit of

 when $k$ goes to infinity.
-So it is enough to show that the difference between the two expressions goes to $0$, when $k$ goes to infinity.
-Let $c$ be an upper bound for the absolute values of the values of $\dot{p}$.
-Notice that then
+So it is enough to show that the difference between this expression and the expression from the claim goes to $0$, when $k$ goes to infinity.